-The Board assessed the performance of the Fund over its minimum recommended holding period of five years and observed that it has outperformed its comparator benchmark, the ARC Equity Risk PCI.
-As a result, a green rating has been given.
+The Board assessed the performance of the Fund over the recommended investment period of five years and observed that it had outperformed its comparator benchmark, ARC Sterling Steady Growth PCI.

 Consideration was given to the risk metrics associated with the Fund which focused on, amongst other things, volatility and risk adjusted returns where EPFL were comfortable that the outcomes were in line with the Fund's performance.
 The Board found that the Fund is investing in the asset classes permitted by the investment policy and that there have been no breaches of the policy in the last 12 months.